ltrickey/FromShotToStory/README.md

 In one of their core, year-long programs - Movie Makers - highschool aged mentors and industry professionals lead middle school participants through writing and directing their own short films.

-The program coordinators have noticed that despite the kids being familiar with the technology used in the program - specifically the cameras on iphones and ipads - the participants lacked the confidence when applying the technology to shoot a narriative film.
+The program coordinators have noticed that despite the kids being familiar with the technology used in the program - specifically the cameras on iphones and ipads - the participants lacked the confidence when applying the technology to shoot a narrative film.
 Although the kids were familiar with selfies and snapchat, when it came to storytelling and evoking emotion through shot choice, they felt unprepared.

 I intend to build an iOS app that teaches these kids about traditional filmmaking techniques and how they can be mapped onto the use of an iphone or ipad camera.
 I hope to build confidence of the participants and lower the technical barriers for these kids to share their stories.
 This could be used in-class during the weeks where the program mentors are trying to get the kids comfortable with the technical side of filmmaking, or out of class as additional practice.